Free Printable Reading Advent Calendar

 Isn’t it cute?

-If you want, I’m also including a bonus sheet of engaging, interesting reading ideas to help with your December reading, too.
+For extra fun, I’ll also include a bonus sheet of engaging, interesting reading ideas to help with your December reading, too.

 Reading Advent Calendar Ideas List